Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

   * i.e., if authenticated, but no group is assigned within the user pool, use the default role assoicated with the Authenticated settings.

 #### AWS Amplify - Authentication Mechanism
-* Configure Congito as the authentication provider
+* Configure Cognito as the authentication provider
 * Present authentication frontend
 * Fetch ID Token upon authentication and pass it around where required
 * May use its own Federated Provider such as Google, Apple, etc.